-If you have been injured in an auto collision and are looking for help holding the negligent party accountable for his or her actions, contact a Lakeland car crash lawyer.
+If you have been injured in a car accident and are looking for help holding the negligent party accountable for his or her actions, contact a Lakeland car crash lawyer.

-A serious motor vehicle accident can have a lasting impact on the lives of injury victims.
+A serious car accident in Lakeland, Florida, can have a lasting impact on the lives of injury victims.
 Facing ever-increasing medical costs and the financial responsibility of maintaining a household, you may feel that dedicating yourself to this difficult recovery process is impossible.

 But it shouldn’t be this way.
 The person or people liable for your injuries should cover your losses so you are able to devote yourself to recovering from your injuries.
 At Lopez & Humphries, PA, you’ll find a Lakeland car accident lawyer who is committed to ensuring that the at-fault party compensates you fairly for the suffering you’ve endured as a result of his or her negligence.

-Quite a few parties could have played a role in your accident.
-It’s most common for the finger to be pointed at the driver of the other vehicle involved in the crash.
+Quite a few parties could have played a role in your car accident.
+Many car accident scenarios call for the finger to be pointed at the driver of the other vehicle involved in the crash.
 Often, distracted driving—where a driver’s attention is focused on a cell phone, navigation system, passenger conversation, radio station, or other distraction—is involved in Lakeland car accidents.
 This is particularly common in commercial truck accidents.

 Other times, fatigued driving, driving under the influence of drugs or alcohol, or aggressive driving (running red lights or stop signs, speeding, and following too closely) are to blame.
 In any case, when the driving practices of the operator of the vehicle are called into question, that person should be prepared to cover the costs of your damages.

-Although it’s true that the driver often holds a significant amount of blame for the collision, it is not uncommon for a crash to occur when both motorists were driving safely.
+Although it’s true that the driver often holds a significant amount of blame for the car accident, it is not uncommon for a crash to occur when both motorists were driving safely.
 This could be due to a vehicle malfunction, the blame for which could fall on a mechanic or the parts manufacturer if a faulty part was installed or a recall wasn’t properly issued.
 You could even be due compensation for a single-car crash.

-In addition, Florida state road authorities are obligated to maintain safe and clear roadways.
+In addition, Florida state road authorities are obligated by law to maintain safe and clear roadways.
 If a missing traffic sign, pothole, unsecured road construction zone, or debris contributed to your auto crash in Lakeland, we may be able to name a government agency as the defendant in your claim.
 Note that bad road conditions are a frequent cause of motorcycle accidents, too.

 We don’t necessarily need to pick one negligent party to name as liable in your case.
 It’s important that we include each and every individual or corporation whose carelessness played a part in your injuries so you are fully compensated and they are all held accountable for their actions.
 Doing so could even help prevent future accidents from occurring and hurting other victims like you.

 It shouldn’t come as a surprise if dealing with the insurance company isn’t as easy as you thought it would be.
-Perhaps it sounds simple enough: Get in an accident, file a claim with your insurer, and get a check that covers your vehicle repairs and a portion of your medical bills.
+Perhaps it sounds simple enough: Get into a car accident, report your accident, file a claim with your insurer, and get a check that covers your vehicle repairs and a portion of your medical bills.

 If only it were actually that simple.
 While Florida is a no-fault state for auto insurance—meaning drivers are required to maintain a minimum of $10,000 in personal injury protection on their auto insurance policies, and in return the insurer is required to pay up to the policy limits of your plan regardless of fault—many claimants are surprised to get pushback from the insurer when it’s time to settle.